polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 and lambda objects by themselves.
 Something you can verify by seeing how even the **[if]** slot recursively invokes **[eval]** to evaluate its children.

+This is true to such an extent that even what you'd imagine as _"operators"_ in traditional programming languages are also slots.
+This has huge advantages, in that it among other things allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be traversed _semantically_, to see which operators it is using, and Hyperlambda files can also be easily _"generated"_, by combining programming language fundamentals together, to create a result of some sort - Which of course is the foundation for the _"Generator"_ in Magic.

 ## Variables

 Hyperlambda literally _does not have variables_ - Or to be specific, _everything_ is a variable